Just-Danuse/ComponentTester/README.md

 # ComponentTester

+My attempt to modify Karl-Heinz Kübbeler's AVR Transistortester for more accurate and faster component measurements.
+In the future hopefully with the possibility of measuring, controlling and identifying ICs.
+For now I will use the Karl-Heinz Kübbeler design, with four channel 16-bit ADCs and DACs.

 ## Directory Overview

 * TODO: __Hardware:__ The schematic and PCB layout is here.
 For now, this project uses `Autodesk EAGLE`, but I may switch to `KiCad` once I'm familiar enough with it.